Max Florence: Legal troubles

 In 1919 a shipment of liquor was being transported by Florence, the shipment was being sent from California to Salt Lake in violation of the Reed Amendment.
 Bureau of Investigation files reveal that Florence had 8 large trunks filled with liquor.
 A number of people had been interviewed with no knowledge of the contents of the trunk.
 Outcome of this case is currently unknown.
 Although it is apparently unrelated to the 1918 investigation and subsequent imprisonment at Leavenworth.

-In May 1919, in connection with the aforementioned investigation, Florence was in U.S. District Court before Judge Tillman Davis Johnson.
+In May 1919, in connection with the aforementioned investigation, Florence was in U.S. District Court before Judge Tillman D. Johnson.
 Florence and his associate Ray Grant Middaugh, a switchman, were sentenced to three years in United States Penitentiary, Leavenworth.
 They received 2 years for conspiracy and 1 year for receiving stolen goods.
 In addition to the conspiracy to rob an interstate shipment, BOI files show an allegation of attempted bribery of US District Attorney William F. Ray.
 Florence was released with a $5000 bond pending outcome of his appeal.
 Florence would not end up at Leavenworth until December 13, 1920, after the exhaustion of his appeals.
 Florence began his sentence on December 16, 1920, to not exceed December 15, 1923.
 On April 21, 1921, he became a trustee and became eligible for parole on December 15, 1921.
 Florence was released on parole on March 21, 1922.
 While in prison he wrote his wife many letters and U.S. Representative Elmer O. Leatherwood.
 Florence wrote Leatherwood on a number of occasion requesting that he go to President Harding for a pardon or commutation of his sentence.